sidorov-si/procspotter/README.md

     Max:    0.000         6976.000      0.000         0.000
     Avg:    0.000         5946.111      0.000         0.000

+When `-p` ('parse') argument is given to procspotter, a pidstat log file is parsed and maximum and average values are calculated for all statistics measured by `pidstat`.
+If some statistic is not numerical (e. g., 'Command'), corresponding statistics are set to zero.

+## Requirements

 `sysstat` package must be installed before the first use of procspotter (it contains `pidstat`).

+## `--args` argument

 For all procspotter arguments you can find short explanation above. `--args` argument though is worth explaining a little deeper.
 You want to use `--args` when some specific statistics should be collected.
 The value of this argument should be set in double quotes.